 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in New Glarus, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-If you're looking for a great spot to raise a family, then look no further than the neighborhood.
-NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 12.6% of family-friendly neighborhoods across the state of Wisconsin.
-In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
-In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.
-In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives.
+The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
+The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 9.0% of family-friendly neighborhoods in the state of Wisconsin.
+Many other families also live here, making it easy to socialize and develop a sense of community.
+In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for highly educated executives and active retirees.

 Did you know that the neighborhood has more Swiss and Norwegian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 19.3% of this neighborhood's residents have Swiss ancestry and 14.5% have Norwegian ancestry.